jamesfmackenzie/jamesfmackenzie.github.io/projects.md

 Status | Completed July 2021
 Goal | Build a small and light gaming PC for DOS and Windows 98 gaming

 After <a href="#DOS Gaming on MiSTer FPGA">DOS gaming on MiSTer</a>, I was left wanting for more.
-This MiSTer felt underpowered, I wanted something a little faster to play Half-Life, Unreal and other Windows 98 classics.
+The MiSTer felt underpowered, I wanted something a little faster to play Half-Life, Unreal and other Windows 98 classics.

 In search of a retro PC (but short on apartment space), [I purchased a HP Compaq t5710 thin client]({% post_url 2021-07-11-hp-compaq-t5710-review-great-for-dos-and-windows-98-gaming %}).

 Despite the 2004 build, the hardware is very well suited to DOS and Windows 98 gaming.
-The Sound Blaster and Ad-Lib audio even works in DOS, making this a great all-in-one unit.
+Sound Blaster and Ad-Lib audio even works in DOS mode, making this a great all-in-one unit.

 After some trial and error, I was able to <a href="https://youtu.be/V4DIPffO-sI" target="_blank">succesfully install and game on Windows 98</a>.
 I was [even able to find a working PS/2 splitter]({% post_url 2021-11-13-using-monoprice-ps2-splitter-with-hp-compaq-t5710-review %}).